vincentkoc/synthetic-user-research/README.md

 ## License

-This project is licensed under the [GPL-3.0 license](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [CC BY-NC-SA 4.0](LICENSE). - see the LICENSE file or [creative commons](http://creativecommons.org/licenses/by-nc-sa/4.0/) for details.

+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
+If others modify or adapt the material, they must license the modified material under identical terms

 ## Acknowledgments